apc-codes/ipl-2025-analysis/README.md

 # 🏏 IPL 2025 Data Analysis & Visualization Dashboard

-A complete data analysis project on IPL 2025 using Python, focusing on team performance, player statistics, and match strategy insights.
+A complete data analytics project on IPL 2025 using Python, focusing on team performance, player statistics, and match strategy insights.

 ---